JMorris1575/christmas17/docs/trivia.rst

 static files).
 I got the header back once fixing the references but I might as well add the display of memories to the trivia pages also.

-.. csv-table::**Do the Memories appear on each of the trivia pages?*
+.. csv-table:: **Do the Memories appear on each of the trivia pages?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

-    No, Add the context {'display_memory': utils.get_memory(),} and the import of utils to each trivia view Yes, but entering something like /trivia/question/ results in a PageNotFound error.
+    No, Add the context {'display_memory': utils.get_memory()} and the import of utils to each trivia view Yes, but entering something like /trivia/question/ results in a PageNotFound error.

 Redirecting Badly Formed trivia urls to the Scoreboard Page
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-.. csv-table::**Does entering /trivia/question/ or /trivia/result/ without the /n/ redirect to the scoreboard page?*
+.. csv-table:: **Does entering /trivia/question/ or /trivia/result/ without the /n/ redirect to the scoreboard page?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, Page not found error; add url patterns to redirect to scoreboard